champifyio/env/README.md

 <img src="https://github.com/champifyio/env/blob/main/assets/autocomplete.png?raw=true" alt="autocompletion" align="left" />

 If `PORT` is not defined in your `.env` file or in your production environment, your application will throw the following error when `init` is called, (hopefully) preventing your application from silently breaking.

 ```bash
 Missing required env var: PORT (production)
 ```

-You can also mark certain environment variables as optional, or required only in certain environments.
+You can also mark certain environment variables as optional or required only.

 ```typescript
 const env = await e.init(['PORT', e.optional('API_KEY'), e.required('DATABASE_URL')]);
 ```

-### Type Safety
+## Type Safety

+### Basic Guardrails

 If you try to initialize an environment variable that was not defined in the main list, your code will not compile.